Malpaux/programming-cheat-sheets/javascript.md

 - String
 - Symbol (new in ES6)

-For more information take a look at the [Mozilla JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).
+For more information, take a look at the [Mozilla JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).

 #### Strings
-JavaScript strings are treated like primitives.
+JavaScript's strings are treated like primitives.

 #### Interfaces
 JavaScript does not have interfaces.